WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 ### Requirements

-All requirements are listedt in [REQUIREMETS.txt](REQUIREMETS.txt).
+All requirements are listed in [REQUIREMENTS.txt](REQUIREMENTS.txt).
-Please note that EPyT-Control builds on top of [EPyT-Flow](https://github.com/WaterFutures/EPyT-Flow) that comes with pre-compiled shared libraries for running the hydraulic and water quality simulations.
+Please note that EPyT-Control builds on top of [EPyT-Flow](https://github.com/WaterFutures/EPyT-Flow), which comes with pre-compiled shared libraries for running the hydraulic and water quality simulations.
 In rare cases those might cause compatibility issues -- in those cases, as well as in order to fully make use of your local CPU, you may want to re-compile those libraries as described in the [documentation](hhttps://epyt-flow.readthedocs.io/en/stable/installation.html).